 Anton is Treasurer of the IRIP Board.
 He arrived in Yogyakarta from the University of Hawaii 's East West Center in late 1969 on an Indonesian language semester study programme and it changed his life forever.
 He wrote a PhD on the independence struggle of 1945 on Java's north coast, and has since taught in Indonesia, in Makassar (1984-85), and in Yogya (1990-92).
 After Inside Indonesia started in the mid-1980s, he signed up his wife Kadar's extended Yogya family and a Catholic nunnery in Central Java as subscribers.
 Kadar's family were interrogated by intelligence officers, and the nuns were accused of spreading banned Marxist teachings.
 Indonesia has changed a lot since then, but the magazine maintains its commitment to social justice, and what is happening at the grass roots level in the largest Muslim country in the world which is Australia's closest neighbour.
 Anton teaches Asian Studies and Indonesian at Flinders University, and does research on agrarian and environmental issues.

 Dave became interested in Indonesia when he studied Indonesian as a high school student in Sydney in the early 90s, and he has since researched conflict, politics, democratisation and human rights issues in Indonesia for well over a decade.
 He has guest-edited two editions of Inside Indonesia: edition 79 – "Islamic Law: What would it mean for Indonesia?" - and edition 72 - "Give press freedom a chance".
-Dave is currently a senior research fellow at the Asia Institute at the University of Melbourne and an associate at the Centre for Indonesian Law, Islam and Society.
-He wrote his PhD on the Poso conflict in Central Sulawesi (published as A Few Poorly Organised Men: Interreligious Violence in Poso, Indonesia), and has previously worked for the Lowy Institute, the World Bank and the International Crisis Group.
+He wrote his PhD on the Poso conflict in Central Sulawesi (published as A Few Poorly Organised Men: Interreligious Violence in Poso, Indonesia), and has previously worked at the University of Melbourne, the Lowy Institute, the World Bank and the International Crisis Group.

 Julian is professor of Indonesian studies, Faculty of Arts, Monash University.
 His current project concerns Islamic preaching in West Java.
 Prior to undertaking this project, Julian completed two other studies on the Islamic culture of Indonesia.
 He has taught in a number of departments in the Faculty of Arts at Monash University, and is a member of the executive committee of the Monash Centre of Southeast Asian Studies.